 Lotus People are currently really focusing on handling stress within the workplace.
 We have organised a Wellness Event for our Executive Assistant Community.
 This will focus on the wellness in the workplace and we will be hosting a mindfulness workshop which will help you develop habits that will improve your health and well-being at work.

-If you have any Executive Assistants in your business or you are an Executive Assistant yourself please do get in touch with me on email@example.com, we would love to see you there.
+If you have any Executive Assistants in your business or you are an Executive Assistant yourself please do get in touch on email@example.com, we would love to hear from you.

 This blog was posted by Chloe Duignan.